 The place is rather miserable, but full of life.

-And again, I feel like the Queen of England visiting, to say hello to all those people I do not know.
-The adults greet you with a nod of a head, a radiant smile.
+And once again, I feel like the Queen of England visiting, waving to all these people I don't know.
+The adults greet you with a nod, a beaming smile.

-The place is noisy, between the hum of the generators, the volume of TVs pushed to the bottom, the cries of the kids, the cocks tickling full throat.
+The place is noisy, between the humming of the generators, the volume of the televisions pushed to the maximum, the cries of the kids, the roosters which cock-a-doodle-doo at full throat.

 While the girls are washing or sweeping chores, the young guys meet at night at the volleyball court, where they play fierce games.

-Some are bold to ask me where I am going when I cross the village to reach the resort.
-Borneo Divers, before dinner time, to connect to the wifi.
-"Jalan, jalan ...", I answer.
+Some people are emboldened to ask me where I am going, when I cross the village to reach the resort of Borneo Diversbefore dinner time, to connect to the wifi.
+"Kalan, jalan...", I answer.